philosopher for hire. A practical philosophy blog.

 array[i] = 7 + i;

-We need to understand that every, I mean EVERY idea introduced in the computer world ends up being converted to such software source code.
-There is no exception.
-There cannot be.
-There is no other way of introducing anything into the CPU processing, as to write it down as a software source code, first.
-We can talk about high level programming languages, about state machines, about all the other modern IT concepts.
-But all these things have been written first using such source code.
-Or they are based on the software libraries, modules, building blocks written in the source code.
-We know no other way.
-If someone thinks otherwise, he or she simply does not know what happens in the background.
-What is behind all those sophisticated tools they use.
-There is always the source code.
-A set of very simple instructions, very primitive decisions like for example: if ‘a’ is greater than 10 do this, otherwise do something else.
-But millions of such simple instructions let us create very complex things.
-Things so complex and sophisticated, that for laics it looks like the computer “thinks” or “behaves” like a human being.
+But millions of such simple instructions let us create very complex things – things so complex and sophisticated, that for non-specialists it looks like the computer “thinks” or “behaves” like a human being.
 It may seem so.
-But we have to keep in mind that all these awesome applications like chess playing, or vehicle driving, or the stock exchange data analyzing, they all are in fact just sets of billions of very simple instructions written in programming languages.
-We can have (multiple) level(s) of abstractions like graphical boxes, graphs, which allow us to visually design new algorithms without the need of writing the source code, or even knowing any programming language.
+But we have to keep in mind that all these awesome applications like chess playing, or vehicle driving, or the stock exchange data analyzing, are in fact just sets of billions of very simple instructions written in programming languages.
+We can have (multiple) level(s) of abstractions like graphical boxes or graphs, which allow us to visually design new algorithms without the need of writing the source code or even knowing any programming language.
 It can go even higher, more abstract.
-But all these tools have been written in a programming language, first.
-And what’s more important: to be executed on a CPU, to result in any action on the computer’s side, all that we created with these high level tools have to be translated to the language ‘understandable’ by the machine – that is the computer.
+But all these tools have been written in a programming language first.
+And more importantly, to be executed on a CPU, to result in any action on the computer’s side, all that we created with these high-level tools has to be translated to the language “understandable” by the machine, that is, the computer.

 move AX, BX;